 results = json.loads(adata.uns['cytetype_results']['result'])

-# Each annotation includes:
+# Each annotation includes comprehensive information:

 for annotation in results['annotations']: